nikkNizz/Drawish/README.md

 Right-click on a point of the image, the pixel matrix will appear enlarged for the area in the vicinity of the cursor.
 Clicking on a zoomed pixel with the **right** mouse button, it will be replaced with the active color.
-Clicking with the left mouse button, you get the information on the rgb color of the pixel.
+Clicking with the left mouse button, you get the information about the rgb color of the pixel.
 Remove the enlarged area with another right-click on the image.